 In Leiden, Wu explores innovative methods of developing new antibiotics more simply and more easily.
 He shows that by applying modern analytical methods, molecular structures can be linked to biological and physical functions.
 This makes it possible to hunt for novel antibiotics.
 Wu proves that his method works by discovering a new type of antibiotic called Lugdunomycine.
 His thesis receives the distinction cum laude, and he also wins the C.J.
 Kok Jury Award.
 According to the jury, his thesis has an impressively wide and original approach.

 From Leiden to New York to Shangdong

 Wu is very grateful for his time at the Institute of Biology Leiden and for winning the C.J.
 Kok Jury Award.
 ‘I’m especially grateful to my promotor Van Wezel and my daily supervisor Young Hae Choi, who gave me valuable guidance and support.
 And thanks to the C.J.
-Kok Jury Award, I later on succeeded in the application of a Rubicon grant, which gave me the precious chance to continue my study at the Rockefeller University in New York.
+Kok Jury Award, I later succeeded in the application for a Rubicon grant, which gave me the precious chance to continue my study at Rockefeller University in New York.
 There I have learned a lot in the field of metagenomics, which is very helpful for my future research.
 All in all, I have to say that the C.J.
 Kok Jury Award plays a very important role in my academic career!’